DataSF/draft-publishing-standards/basemap/README.md

 # Reference: Basemap

+@SFGIS: Please look at this carefully, I'm basing some of the assumptions on a variety of conversations.
+For example, I've heard an address number can fall outside a parcel, but I'm not certain this is actually the case or should be the case for DBI numbers?

 A basemap is most often associated with a visual representation of base geography (streets, buildings, parks, etc.) upon which other elements may be mapped.
 The base layers on that map help the user orient themselves within space.

 In this section, we lay out some component basemap pieces that form core reference data.
 The underlying data can be used in more than just developing a visual reference map.